URDME/urdme/workflows/DLCM/experiments/2_avascular_tumour/README.txt

      - Run as is for simulation corresponding to AvascularTumor_updated.m in the first example above.
 Also gives similar results for the suggested sigma values.
+     - Load 'morphology_PDE1.mat' or 'morphology_PDE2.mat' and run the
+        section 'Plots' to get figures from the first two experiments in §4.2 in [2]

     4) RegionalDynamics2D_run.m - Runs RegionalDynamics2D.m example
-    of PDE model under assumption of radial symmetry and plots volumetric growth and perturbation growth factors at stationary state.
+    of PDE model in [2] under assumption of radial symmetry and plots volumetric growth and perturbation growth factors at stationary state.

     5) AvascularTumor_hallmarks.m - DLCM avascular tumor model from [1]